gaenseklein/slidenotes/tutorials/code.md

 ---

 ### linehighlight
-if you want to highlight some lines of your code to make them more attractive, "linehighlight" is one easy solution for that. just type in the numbers of lines that you want to highlight. make sure the linenumber is counted in the md-code. so first line in your md-code is line 1 and so forth. you can enter multiple numbers separated by comma and also line-spans like `1-3`
+if you want to highlight some lines of your code to make them more attractive, *linehighlight* is one easy solution for that. just type in the numbers of lines that you want to highlight. make sure the linenumber is counted in the code-part of the codeblock. so first line in your codepart is line 1 and so forth. you can enter multiple numbers separated by comma: `linehighlight=3,5,7` and also line-spans like 1-3: `linehighlight=3-6`

 ### speciallinemarker
-if you have a lot of code or don't want to rely on fixed line-numbers because you may alter the number of lines of code you use for the presentation but want the same lines to be highlighted, you can make use of the speciallinemarker. it "marks" a line to be used as highlighted line. therefore you insert the speciallinemarker at the beginning of the target line. with the option `speciallinemarker` you can define what signs should be interpreted as such markers. default is `§§`.
+if you have a lot of code or don't want to rely on fixed line-numbers because you may alter the number of lines of code you use for the presentation but want the same lines to be highlighted, you can make use of the speciallinemarker. it *"marks"* a line to be used as highlighted line. therefore you insert the speciallinemarker at the beginning of the target line:`§§ my special line`

+ with the option `speciallinemarker` you can define what signs should be interpreted as such markers. default is `§§`.

 ### specialstartmarker and specialendmarker
 you want to highlight only a part of a line? you can do that by marking them as special with a start- and end-marker. the option `specialstartmarker` lets you define the syntax used for the beginning and `specialendmarker`the end of your marks.
-defaults: `specialstartmarker=§a` and `specialendmarker=§e`
+defaults: `specialstartmarker=§(` and `specialendmarker=)§`

 ---
 ## context-menu to the help